Try the Full Power of Brosix with 10% lifetime discount!

 There are solutions, though.
 Often, simply recognizing the pain point is enough to snuff it out.
 Other times, you need a more holistic approach to rectify the problem more effectively.

-That’s why it helps to familiarize yourself with the most common workplace distractions, so you can create the right strategy to tackle the problem more effectively.
+That’s why it helps to familiarize yourself with the most common office distractions, so you can create the right strategy to tackle the decreased productivity issue better.

-The always-online culture disrupts everything from personal relationships to time management and productivity at work.
+The always-online culture is full of digital distractions that disrupt everything from personal relationships to time management and productivity at work.
 It creates daily pressure to not only check in, but also check out the latest news, posts, and status updates.
-As the average person spends up to 24 hours per week online, that’s almost an entire day each week distracted and unfocused.
+As the average American spends 4 hours and 30 minutes a day on their phone (not counting talking), that’s a lot of distraction.

 The fix: Check your most-used apps for how much time you spend on them.
 Set a goal to reduce that number, especially during work hours.
 When you feel overloaded or just need to focus on a task, don’t hesitate to disconnect.
 Taking a break from your devices boosts time and task management as well as health and well-being.